‘Misconduct’ in GMC Cases

 ‘Misconduct’ in GMC and MPTS Cases – Definitions.

 A definition of ‘misconduct’ is not set out in the Medical Act 1983 (the principle primary legislation that governs the GMC and MPTS).
 As a consequence, various appeal courts have been asked to set out their opinions on the scope of the definition of professional ‘misconduct’.
+(Note that there is often a separate procedure where a criminal offence has been committed.)

 Prior to the Medical Act 1983 being amended, a doctor could only be found to have conducted misconduct if the act or omissions could be defined as ‘serious professional misconduct‘.
 The amendment to the Act removed the word ‘serious’ from the statute.